 Abdominal cramps If these occur pumping the water more slowly may help.
-It may be worth stopping pumping the water for a minute and then re-start when cramps subside.
+It may be worth stopping for a short while and then re-starting when the cramps subside.
 Cramps may also be a sign that the irrigation water is too cool or is stimulating the gut to contract.
 Cramps can indicate that the irrigation is working well.
-Bleeding Occasional spots of bright red blood may be seen on the catheter, especially if you have haemorrhoids.
+Bleeding Occasional spots of bright red blood may be seen on the cone, especially if you have haemorrhoids.
 This is not a cause for concern.
-If bleeding happens regularly this needs to be reported to your medical team.
+If bleeding is occurring regularly this needs to be reported to your medical team.
 If a sudden major bleed occurs stop irrigation and urgent medical attention must be sought.
-More major or regular bleeding or dark red bleeding must be investigated.
-If you experience a haemorrhage with or without pain emergency care is indicated to rule out rectal trauma however this is very uncommon.
+More major or regular bleeding or dark red bleeding must be investigated however this is very uncommon.
 Nothing is passed from the rectum This can happen if you are very dry or dehydrated.
-Try to drink at least 1.5 litres per day, more if the weather is hot (unless otherwise directed by medical staff).
-If you are heavily constipated this needs to be removed before commencing irrigation.
+Try to drink plenty, particularly if the weather is hot (unless otherwise directed by medical staff).
+If you are heavily constipated this will need to be removed, as much as possible, before commencing irrigation.
 Regular use of irrigation can be used to prevent constipation occurring in the future.
 Water is passed but no stool There may not be any stool passed if there was a good result at the last irrigation.
 You may need to irrigate less often if this is happening regularly.
 If you have not had any results for several days the stool may be very hard and impacted.
 A laxative may be required.
 Water or stool leakage after irrigation Try sitting on the toilet for longer to ensure you are empty or try using less water.
 It may be advisable to wear a small pad when first carrying out irrigation.
 This may not be necessary once you are used to irrigation.
 Feeling unwell Occasionally irrigation can make you feel unwell during or after irrigation.
 It is not uncommon for you to sweat a little or have palpitations.
 You may also feel a little light-headed when first using the procedure.
 This should settle with time.
 If you are affected in this way it would be helpful for you to have someone nearby in case you need assistance.
 Pain occurs when pumping water If you experience pain when pumping water, pause for a while and then continue if comfortable.
-If the pain is acute or severe STOP IRRIGATION IMMEDIATELY .
-If the pain persists for more than a few minutes or is accompanied by a lot of bleeding, seek immediate medical assistance.
+If the pain is acute or severe STOP IRRIGATION IMMEDIATELY.
+If the pain persists for more than a few minutes, or is accompanied by a lot of bleeding seek immediate medical assistance.
+Difficulty inserting cone DO NOT force the cone as difficult insertion may be due to poor technique, bowel impaction or anatomical problems such as prolapsed.
+Contact the Specialist Nurse for further assessment before proceeding.
+Water leaking from rectum whilst pumping water A small amount of leakage is common but if excessive may be due to poor technique.
+Contact the Specialist Nurse for further assessment.